quoll/donatello/README.md

 Also, giving any of these namespaces your own definition will not be overridden by the defaults.

 ## Extending
-Donatello writes objects to the output using the `serialize` multimethod.
-If you have new objects that you want to write, then you can extend the multimethod to these objects as well.
+Donatello writes objects to the output using the `Serializable` protocol.
+If you have new objects that you want to write, then you can extend the protocol to these objects as well.

 For instance, [Aristotle](https://github.com/arachne-framework/aristotle#literals) uses symbols for blank nodes, where: